ruthpolly/Gluten-Free-Goodies/README.md

 * To be able to view the site on a range of device sizes.
 * To provide visitors with easy recipes to try at home.
-* To educate about gluten, coeliac disease and gluten-intolerance.
+* To educate about gluten, coeliac disease and gluten intolerance.

 #### First Time Visitor Goals

-* To find out more about gluten/gluten-free recipes.
+* To find out more about gluten/gluten free recipes.
 * To easily access information and navigate the site.
 * To receive new recipes regularly